 As long as you keep your child’s wound clean and covered, it should heal on its own.
 However, it’s important to observe the wound.
 If it becomes numb, tender, swollen, red, or starts draining pus, it could be the sign of an infection, and medical treatment is needed.

 Your KEEP>GOING First Aid Kit is Designed to Help and is always ready for action.
-Now that you know the proper way to dress a wound, you can show off your latest supermom power the next time your child falls from the swings or takes a tumble off the slide.
+Now that you know the proper way to dress a wound, you can teach your child the next time your they fall from the swings or take a tumble off the slide.